ArduPilot/ardupilot_wiki/dev/source/docs/ros-distance-sensors.rst

     Distance sensor message is currently support on :

-    - Ardupilot Master
+    - ArduPilot Master
     - Copter >= 3.5.1 (Planned)
     - Rover >= 3.2.0 (Planned)
     - Plane >= 3.8.0 (Planned)

-By default, Ardupilot will send distance sensors message for each rangefinder connected on FCU on Rover and only downward oriented (PITCH_270) on Copter and Plane.
+By default, ArduPilot will send distance sensors message for each rangefinder connected on FCU on Rover and only downward oriented (PITCH_270) on Copter and Plane.
 Example : launch SITL and add a analog rangefinder, see `SITL instruction here <http://ardupilot.org/dev/docs/using-sitl-for-ardupilot-testing.html#adding-a-virtual-rangefinder>`__.
-Launch mavros with default config.
+Launch MAVROS with default config.
 You should have rangefinder data in /mavros/distance_sensor/rangefinder_pub.

 .. code-block:: none